tymyrddin/red-basic/source/docs/application/Hook-to-beef.md

 2 Stored XSS
     2.1 Create BeEF hook
     2.2 Inject hook script in vulnerable pages
-    2.3 Send link to people
-    2.4 Execute commands from BeEF
+    2.3 Send link to people (and may the admin often look at pages, heh) 2.4 Execute commands from BeEF
 ```